phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 Note that as clicking on the submit button leads us to a new page and triggers API calls, we need to use the `execAndWait` command.

-You can see the full results of the test at [this address](https://www.webpagetest.org/result/190908_WY_755b1e0eb1c0f9e6aaef27d38594349b/) (caution: the results may be archived by WebPageTest, you can however run the test again!).
+You can see the full results of the test at [this address](https://www.webpagetest.org/result/190908_WY_755b1e0eb1c0f9e6aaef27d38594349b/) (caution: the results may have been archived by WebPageTest, you can however run the test again yourself!).

-Here is a short video (captured by WebPageTest) in which you can see that we indeed pass the authentication step:
+Here is a short video (captured by WebPageTest) in which you can see that we indeed passed the authentication step:

 <video controls width="400">
     <source src="/media/webpagetest-scripting-recipes-for-single-page-applications/wpt-login-successful.mp4"